Ultraviolet: Skin damage

-Overexposure to UV‑B radiation not only can cause sunburn but also some forms of skin cancer.
-However, the degree of redness and eye irritation (which are largely not caused by UV‑A) do not predict the long-term effects of UV, although they do mirror the direct damage of DNA by ultraviolet.
+Overexposure to UVB radiation not only can cause sunburn but also some forms of skin cancer.
+However, the degree of redness and eye irritation (which are largely not caused by UVA) do not predict the long-term effects of UV, although they do mirror the direct damage of DNA by ultraviolet.

 All bands of UV radiation damage collagen fibers and accelerate aging of the skin.
-Both UV‑A and UV‑B destroy vitamin A in skin, which may cause further damage.
+Both UVA and UVB destroy vitamin A in skin, which may cause further damage.

 UVB radiation can cause direct DNA damage.
 This cancer connection is one reason for concern about ozone depletion and the ozone hole.

-The most deadly form of skin cancer, malignant melanoma, is mostly caused by DNA damage independent from UV‑A radiation.
+The most deadly form of skin cancer, melanoma, is mostly caused by DNA damage independent from UVA radiation.
 This can be seen from the absence of a direct UV signature mutation in 92% of all melanoma.
 Occasional overexposure and sunburn are probably greater risk factors for melanoma than long-term moderate exposure.
-UV‑C is the highest-energy, most-dangerous type of ultraviolet radiation, and causes adverse effects that can variously be mutagenic or carcinogenic.
+UVC is the highest-energy, most-dangerous type of ultraviolet radiation, and causes adverse effects that can variously be mutagenic or carcinogenic.

-In the past, UV‑A was considered not harmful or less harmful than UV‑B, but today it is known to contribute to skin cancer via indirect DNA damage (free radicals such as reactive oxygen species).
-UV‑A can generate highly reactive chemical intermediates, such as hydroxyl and oxygen radicals, which in turn can damage DNA.
-The DNA damage caused indirectly to skin by UV‑A consists mostly of single-strand breaks in DNA, while the damage caused by UV‑B includes direct formation of thymine dimers or cytosine dimers and double-strand DNA breakage.
-UV‑A is immunosuppressive for the entire body (accounting for a large part of the immunosuppressive effects of sunlight exposure), and is mutagenic for basal cell keratinocytes in skin.
+In the past, UVA was considered not harmful or less harmful than UVB, but today it is known to contribute to skin cancer via indirect DNA damage (free radicals such as reactive oxygen species).
+UVA can generate highly reactive chemical intermediates, such as hydroxyl and oxygen radicals, which in turn can damage DNA.
+The DNA damage caused indirectly to skin by UVA consists mostly of single-strand breaks in DNA, while the damage caused by UVB includes direct formation of thymine dimers or cytosine dimers and double-strand DNA breakage.
+UVA is immunosuppressive for the entire body (accounting for a large part of the immunosuppressive effects of sunlight exposure), and is mutagenic for basal cell keratinocytes in skin.